Metaxal/quickscript-extra/README.md

 ```scheme
 (require quickscript-extra/register)
 ```
+to register `quickscript-extra`'s directory of script into `quickscript`.
+You only need to do that once.

 If DrRacket is already running, click on `Scripts>Manage` `scripts>Compile` `scripts` `and` `reload` `menu`.

-* Or from the coommand line:
+* Or from the command line:

 ```racket
 raco pkg install https://github.com/Metaxal/quickscript-extra.git